-Design Tiny Homes Couple Constructs Stunning, Ultra-Modern Tiny House Together (Video) By Kimberley Mok Writer McGill University Cornell University Kimberley Mok is a former architect who covered architecture and the arts for Treehugger since 2007. our editorial process Twitter Twitter Kimberley Mok Updated May 05, 2020 ©.
-Living Big In A Tiny House Share Twitter Pinterest Email Design Tiny Homes Architecture Interior Design Green Design Urban Design Tiny houses have come a long way since we first started writing about them fourteen years ago.
-They've evolved considerably since those cutesy, rustic precursors; nowadays, you'll find tiny houses to suit any personality, be it bohemian, luxurious or even 'maximalist'.
-In Australia, Matt and Lisa recently completed their own tiny house on a 16-acre vacant lot, which had previously suffered a devastating bushfire.
-The home measures 29 feet by 8 feet wide (232 square feet, not including the lofts), and is a bit taller than typical at 14 feet high, which allows for standing room in the two sleeping lofts.
+Eco-Design Tiny Homes Couple Constructs Stunning, Ultra-Modern Tiny House Together This impressive home features a lot of great multifunctional ideas, plus a custom-built cat run for two felines.
+By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
+Learn about our editorial process Updated May 24, 2022 Share Twitter Pinterest Email Living Big In A Tiny House Eco-Design Tiny Homes Architecture Interior Design Green Design Urban Design Tiny houses have come a long way since we first started writing about them in the early 2000s.
+They've evolved considerably since those cutesy, rustic precursors; nowadays, you'll find tiny houses to suit any personality, be it bohemian, luxurious, or even maximalist.
+In Australia, Matt and Lisa created their own tiny house on a 16-acre vacant lot, which had previously suffered a devastating bushfire.
+The home measures 29-feet by 8-feet wide (232 square feet, not including the lofts), and is a bit taller than typical at 14-feet high, which allows for standing room in the two sleeping lofts.
 This modernist home is clad with a distinctive jet-black metal cladding and cedar, and features a lot of skylights, a huge outdoor deck, and a custom-built cat run in the back for Matt's two feline friends, though they can still enter the home via a tunnel.
 Here's a video tour of this outstanding tiny home, via Living Big In A Tiny House: © Living Big In A Tiny House © Living Big In A Tiny House © Living Big In A Tiny House The couple worked on the design of this impressive house together, and made sure to include distinct spaces for storage for each person, so that each one feels that they have personal zones of their own.
 Matt, who is a professional bathroom and kitchen renovator, did much of the construction himself, along with some help from Lisa, friends and family.
 Thanks to the full line of skylights, the interior is well-lit, and feels much loftier than its actual footprint.
 Living Room The living room is proportioned well, and includes a custom-built sofa that has storage drawers underneath, a television, and shelving.
 Overhead, there is a one-of-a-kind lighting installation that incorporates recycled metal, hanging bulbs and plants. © Living Big In A Tiny House © Living Big In A Tiny House Kitchen The kitchen is marvelously done and runs along one side of the house.
-It has a full-sized sink, four-burner gas stove, compact dishwasher, and a full-sized microwave, oven and refrigerator integrated nicely under the stairs -- one of the best examples of multifunctional stairs that we've seen so far, not to mention the convenient strip lighting under each tread. © Living Big In A Tiny House Living Big In A Tiny House/Video screen capture Hallway In the space between the kitchen and bathroom are two mirrored closets -- one for Matt and one for Lisa.
+It has a full-sized sink, four-burner gas stove, compact dishwasher, and a full-sized microwave, oven and refrigerator integrated nicely under the stairs—one of the best examples of multifunctional stairs that we've seen so far, not to mention the convenient strip lighting under each tread. © Living Big In A Tiny House Living Big In A Tiny House Hallway In the space between the kitchen and bathroom are two mirrored closets—one for Matt and one for Lisa.
 By placing the wardrobes here, it makes great use of a transitional space, while adding a bit of a buffer between the places where one cooks and bathes.
-There's also a lovely (and labour-intensive) transition here in the hexagonal tiling and the diagonal wood flooring.
-Living Big In A Tiny House/Video screen capture Bathroom The bathroom is beautifully done, and is quite large by tiny house standards, with its double shower and large mirrors -- effectively giving the illusion of a larger space.
-There is a flush toilet connected to the existing septic system here -- a compromise for the tiny-house-obsessed Lisa but a must for Matt, who didn't want to deal with a composting toilet.
-Living Big In A Tiny House/Video screen capture Living Big In A Tiny House/Video screen capture Living Big In A Tiny House/Video screen capture Living Big In A Tiny House/Video screen capture Upstairs The upstairs level has a master loft, with a king-sized bed, and a guest loft that Lisa -- who is a university student -- usually uses as a study space.
-Both are connected via a carpeted walkway, which makes it much more convenient than having to climb a ladder to get into the second loft. © Living Big In A Tiny House © Living Big In A Tiny House © Living Big In A Tiny House © Living Big In A Tiny House The couple estimates that they spent about $90,000 (not clear if this was AUD or USD) on materials and land during the year that they took to build the house, not including the do-it-yourself labour.
-As the tiny house movement matures beyond its humble beginnings, we are seeing more refinement and design intelligence being put into these energy-efficient and compact homes, making them more appealing to larger numbers of people -- and that is a good thing.
-To see more, visit Living Big In A Tiny House.
+There's also a lovely (and labor-intensive) transition here in the hexagonal tiling and the diagonal wood flooring.
+Bathroom The bathroom is beautifully done, and is quite large by tiny house standards, with its double shower and large mirrors—effectively giving the illusion of a larger space.
+There is a flush toilet connected to the existing septic system here, a compromise for the tiny-house-obsessed Lisa but a must for Matt, who didn't want a composting toilet. ©Living Big In A Tiny House ©Living Big In A Tiny House ©Living Big In A Tiny House ©Living Big In A Tiny House Upstairs The upstairs level has a primary loft, with a king-sized bed, and a guest loft that Lisa, who is a university student, usually uses as a study space.
+Both are connected via a carpeted walkway, which makes it much more convenient than having to climb a ladder to get into the second loft. © Living Big In A Tiny House © Living Big In A Tiny House © Living Big In A Tiny House © Living Big In A Tiny House The couple estimates that they spent about AU$90,000 on materials and land during the year that they took to build the house, not including the do-it-yourself labor.
+As the tiny house movement matures beyond its humble beginnings, we are seeing more refinement and design intelligence being put into these energy-efficient and compact homes, making them more appealing to larger numbers of people.
+And that's no small thing.